RedisMadani/Browser/README.md

 ## Troubleshooting

-If you encounter any issues while using SafariMockApp, please try the following troubleshooting steps:
+If you encounter any issues while using Browser, please try the following troubleshooting steps:

 - Ensure that you are running the latest version of Xcode.
 - Clean the project (`Shift+Cmd+K`) and rebuild it (`Cmd+B`).